 The pookah takes many forms, but is most famous when he appears as a giant, six-foot white rabbit — which is the form most Americans know from the play and film, Harvey.
 Whatever form the pookah takes, he retains the special ability of his species, which is like that of Thoth in Egyptian legend, Coyote in Native American myth, or Hanuman the Divine Monkey in Hindu lore — he can move us from one universe, or Belief System, into another, and he likes to play games with our ideas about “reality” (p.
 29).

 Frank is from the future and he mentors Donnie through the film with cryptic guidance and disjointed advice.
-Like the overall feeling of the film, Frank’s ambiguity keeps Donnie and us wondering exactly what’s in store.
+Like the overall feeling of the film, Frank’s ambiguity keeps Donnie and us wondering exactly what’s coming.

 The iconography of Donnie Darko starts with Frank.
 He is as distinctive a symbol for a movie as there has ever been.
 The setting and surroundings of Halloween, as well as the late-night bike-ride nod to E.T., are also endemic to this movie.
 For example, take the music video for “What’s a Girl to Do?” by Bat for Lashes [runtime: 2:59].
 Nothing here directly refers to the movie, but the cumulative homage is obvious.